zaxor0/zwerchhau/into-the-war/rules.md

 - Handheld radios work within 1 mile ranges; backpack ones within 3 miles.
 - Detonators can be a timer (up to 30 min.) or wire detonator (up to 300 ft).
 - Grenade launcher can be attached to Rifles only, used with **rifle grenades**.
+- You must specify grenade types: hand or rifle, normal or smoke.

 | Weapons            | Slots | Gear                   | Slots
 |--------------------|-------|------------------------|-------